amyibrahim/amyibrahim.github.io/Nanopore_Dorado_basecalling_for_all.md

 dorado basecaller \
 --min-qscore 10 \
 --kit-name SQK-NBD114-96 \
---sample-sheet sample_sheet.csv \
 sup ../pod5 > Filename_output.bam
 ```
 >**Note:**
 >1.
 The kit-name in your sample sheet will need to match the exact kit index that dorado is looking for, from the following list:
 > EXP-NBD103 EXP-NBD104 EXP-NBD114 EXP-NBD114-24 EXP-NBD196 EXP-PBC001 EXP-PBC096 SQK-16S024 SQK-16S114-24 SQK-LWB001 SQK-MLK111-96-XL SQK-MLK114-96-XL SQK-NBD111-24 SQK-NBD111-96 SQK-NBD114-24 SQK-NBD114-96 SQK-PBK004 SQK-PCB109 SQK-PCB110 SQK-PCB111-24 SQK-PCB114-24 SQK-RAB201 SQK-RAB204 SQK-RBK001 SQK-RBK004 SQK-RBK110-96 SQK-RBK111-24 SQK-RBK111-96 SQK-RBK114-24 SQK-RBK114-96 SQK-RLB001 SQK-RPB004 SQK-RPB114-24 TWIST-16-UDI TWIST-96A-UDI VSK-PTC001 VSK-VMK001 VSK-VMK004 VSK-VPS001

->3.
+>2.
 The above code uses the 'sup' basecalling alogrithm, this is the most accurate, but slowest

 This creates a **combined file in BAM format**, that contains all of your sequence data reads in one file, each read has a header line with information, where the barcode within the reads is listed.